Cycle from the 45th parallel to the 31st in one event!

 Nearing Kochi we enjoy riding on an old railway turned designated cycling path.
 Soon the 400-year-old Kochi Castle rises gloriously above the Kochi skyline, symbolising the spirit and heritage of Kochi.

 This will be another long and hilly day as we cycle due west through the quiet and twisty roads of central Shikoku.
-We’ll need to start early to reach Uchiko before cocktail time!
 First along Niyodogawa River.
 Above Odo Dam the name mysteriously changes to Omogogawa River.
-Then further up Kurokawa River, cresting at 1003m Shishigoeto Pass.
-An exhilirating 10km descent drops us 700m lower on Odagawa River to coast into town.
+Then further up Kurokawa River, gradually rising all day to end at our very traditional farm stay in Okawa at 460m.

-We have a short pedal, mostly downhill to the ferry at Yawatahama.
-From the ferry we see steam rising above Beppu, the famous hot-spring town on the island of Kyushu, producing more hot spring water than any other resort in the country.
+From the ferry we finally see steam rising above Beppu, the famous hot-spring town on the island of Kyushu, producing more hot spring water than any other resort in the country.
+Time to relax in the soothing hot waters of Beppu Onsen.

 We dance a tango with a little railroad and continue along the splendid Shiranui Sea.
 Mitachimisaki and Ashikita Beach merit a stop.
 Without noticing we arrive in Izumi, winter resting grounds for Siberian cranes and home to Japan Biking.
 We visit the samurai residences before another hot bath to finish the day.